 Holy Basil reduces unclear thinking and mental fog.
 It is for these reasons, it has been used to treat ADD and ADHD and depression.
 It balances the hormones and helps maintain healthy cortisol levels.

 A great way to utilize the calming effects of holy basil and incorporate it into your daily routine is to have a cup of holy basil (or tulsi) tea.
-My favorite brand is Organic India, which is certified organic and offers an array of aromatic flavor like sweet rose, honey chamomile, masala chai and turmeric ginger.
+Another great brand that also offers holy basil tea is Organic India, which is certified organic and offers an array of aromatic flavors like sweet rose, honey chamomile, masala chai and turmeric ginger.
 I love to drink a cup before bed or on an especially stressful day, along with a teaspoon of magnesium powder to ensure my adrenals are calm and supported.

 Overall, adaptogen herbs offer an amazing array of health benefits–both mental and physical.
 Incorporating just one of these special plants would greatly enhance optimal health and create lasting wellness.
 It is important to note, when choosing your adaptogen herbs whether tincture, capsule or tea, make sure to purchase organic whenever possible to avoid harmful chemicals.
 Read the label and follow suggested dosing and consult with a healthcare professional if taking prescription medications, pregnant or breast feeding.